Millennial AI

 Requirements first, vendors second.

 We run the evaluation from your requirements outward, not from a vendor shortlist inward.
-The output is a documented recommendation you can defend to your board or procurement team.
+You get a documented recommendation you can defend to your board or procurement team.

 01